 Why you should get the Serology test at AFC Urgent Care Vernon

 AFC Urgent Care Vernon is here to help with FDA approved COVID-19 testing.
 Our Serology testing and Diagnostic testing is available to all essential workers, friends and families in the Danbury community.
 Knowing IgG status helps give individuals and their healthcare providers insight for a more informed decision about returning to work and activity in Connecticut.

 Although there isn’t a vaccine yet, getting tested at AFC Urgent Care Vernon is the first step in keeping Connecticut COVID-19 free and to help resume day to day activities in the future.
 Getting tested provides a timeline for safe returns to the workplace, schools, and public spaces.

 AFC Urgent Care Vernon is located on 179 Talcottville Rd.
 Vernon, CT.
-There is no appointment required and the Antibody test is free.
+There is no appointment required.
 Check with your insurance provider and bring in a valid form of ID, and one of our providers will provide you with the next steps.

 Walk-in for COVID-19 testing today!
 We’re here 7 days a week with no appointment necessary on 179 Talcottville Rd.